Skip to main content

 Acquisition Information

-Donated to Special Collections & Archives, University of Wisconsin – Eau Claire prior to January 2011.
+Donated to Special Collections & Archives, University of Wisconsin – Eau Claire by John Hildebrand, circa 2009.
+Additions donated by John Hildebrand in December 2024.

 Accession Number